Caitlin Bowie - Care, Care & Community in Cambodia

 Sightseeing in Cambodia

-Along with working at the placements, the Care & Community Short-term Special allowed us to sightsee some parts of Cambodia with a tour guide; this enabled us to get a real understanding Cambodia’s culture and history.
+Along with working at the placements, the Care & Community High School Special allowed us to sightsee some parts of Cambodia with a tour guide; this enabled us to get a real understanding Cambodia’s culture and history.

 We travelled north to Siem Reap from Phnom Penh and got to visit the Angkor Wat temples which were absolutely breath-taking.
 It wasn’t like anything I was expecting.
 I hadn’t researched the Angkor Wat before so I was expecting to see a building like the Taj Mahal; instead I was greeted with old ruins that had worn away and naturally carved into Cambodia’s beautiful heritage.